 The Ph.D. in architecture is a research degree appropriate for those seeking careers in teaching and scholarship in architecture and its related areas, or in roles in government or professional consultation that require depth in specialization and experience in research.
 Berkeley’s Ph.D. program in architecture is interdisciplinary in outlook, reaching into the various disciplines related to architecture and incorporating substantial knowledge from outside fields.
 Students admitted to this program carry out a program of advanced study and research, both on the basis of formal class work and of individual investigation.
 Work centers on three related fields of study, the major field (the basis for the dissertation), and one-to-two minor fields, at least one of which must be from a discipline outside architecture.

 The Ph.D. degree emphasizes course work and supervised independent research in one of the following areas of study:

 Major fields outside these fields or combinations thereof may also be proposed at the time of admission.

 Course work is individually developed through consultation with an academic adviser.
 Outside fields of study may take advantage of the University’s varied resources.
 Recent graduates have completed outside fields in anthropology, art history, business administration, city and regional planning, computer science, various engineering fields, psychology, women’s studies, geography and sociology.

-The following are members of the M.S. - Ph.D faculty.
-Please also review the current list of all faculty in the Architecture Department.
-A sampling of their research is described in the Center for Environmental Design Research Projects list.
+The following are members of the Ph.D faculty who oversee Ph.D. students in the Architecture Department.
+Please also review the current list of all faculty in the Architecture Department for other faculty and specialities.
+A sampling of faculty research is described on the faculty research projects page.

 Gail S. Brager, Professor of Architecture